-We are equipped to serve aging adults, adults with chronic diseases, and those with disabilities.
+Peggy’s Place Adult Day Care is equipped to serve aging adults, adults with chronic diseases, and those with disabilities.
 We are able to care for any adult requiring nursing care or those who need assistance with their activities of daily living.
 We also are able to serve those with neurological disorders – stroke, spinal cord/head injuries, chronic disease states, and mental illness.
 Some examples include:

 We like to call it an Adult Life Enrichment Center because we provide a holistic medical & social model care approach to our clients, who we like to call “our friends”.

 Stimulate Their Senses